Rrtk2/RRLab/README.md

 ## Package definition
-The RRLab package was created as a personal package, filled with tools to help with (big-data) analysis and machine learning.
+RRLab is a growing collection of experimental techniques and quality-of-life tools born from years of hands-on data science, modeling, and exploration.
+Built as a personal lab bench in R, it reflects a constant search for better ways to understand high-dimensional data, test bold ideas, and streamline the grind of daily analysis.
 The main interesting functions are RRFE and KDEA!
+Best QOL function is libraryR!

 ---
 ## Function examples